A Global Torelli Theorem for Calabi-Yau Manifolds: The Period Map

+In a summary we have defined the period maps on the Teichm\"uller space and Torelli space.
+Moreover they fit into the following commutative diagram

+where the maps $\pi_{m}$, $\pi'_{m}$ and $\pi$ are all natural covering maps between the corresponding spaces as in \eqref{cover1}.

 Period map has several good properties, we refer the reader to Chapter~10 in \cite{Voisin} for details.
 Among them the most important is the following Griffiths transversality.
-Let $\Phi$ be the period map, then $\Phi$ is holomorphic map and for any $p\in\T$ and $v\in T_p^{1,0}\T$, the tangent map satisfies,
+Let $\Phi:\, \T \to D$ be the period map on the Teichm\"uller space, then $\Phi$ is holomorphic map and for any $q\in\T$ and $v\in T_q^{1,0}\T$, the tangent map satisfies,

 where $F^{n+1}=0$, or equivalently